Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 You don't want to be hunting for a stationery shop to buy a journal at the last minute, or scrambling to get your recording app to work.

 When I decided to travel around the world many years ago, I had a camera (we didn't have mobile phones yet) but I was more a person of words than pictures, so I rarely used it.
 Today, decades later, this is one of my greatest regrets.
-I visited wonderful, unique places that have forever changed – and I have very few records to help jog my memory.
+I visited wonderful, unique places that have forever changed – and I have very few visual records to help jog my memory.

 Lesson learned.
 However inconvenient, I now meticulously document my travels.